valen20Chx/1brc/README.md

 You can benchmark the solution with cargo-flamegraph.
 Run `CARGO_PROFILE_RELEASE_DEBUG=true cargo flamegraph -- <file>` to generate a flamegraph of the solution.

+# TODO

+- [] Split the file reading in chunks and process each chunk in parallel.
+- [] Try to optimize parsing.
+- [] SIMD